pornpipatKhumjhom/data_science_projects/README.md

-# Data science projects
+# Data Scien projects
-All my data projects for Data Sience and Data Analyst
+All my data projects for Data Scientist and Data Analyst.